deploymy/deploy-templates/README.md

 ## ⚠️ Important Notice

-These templates are automatically generated from the source repository's `docker-compose.yml` file using [docker-to-iac](https://github.com/deploystackio/docker-to-iac).
+These templates are automatically generated from the source repository's `docker-compose.yml` file or `docker run` using [docker-to-iac](https://github.com/deploystackio/docker-to-iac).
 While we strive for accuracy, please review the generated templates before deployment.

 ## 🛠 Usage